Know Thy Strengths: Comprehensive Dialogue State Tracking Diagnostics: DST Diagnostics with

-\paragraph{Speech Disfluencies.} Many TOD applications are built around virtual digital assistants that operate mainly through voice commands in order to enable a more convenient hands-free experience.
-Therefore, a TOD model's robustness to speech artifacts is also a crucial criterion for its deployment.
+Many task-oriented dialogue applications are built around voice-based digital assistants.
+Therefore, a DST model's resilience to speech artifacts is a crucial criterion of a TOD model's success.
 Speech disfluencies are common speech artifacts that include the restart of requests mid-sentence, use of non-lexical vocables or filler words, and stammering and repetition that occur within the flow of otherwise fluent speech \cite{wang2020multi}.
+As with \texttt{PI cJGA}, Speech Disfluency Invariant \texttt{cJGA} (\texttt{SDI cJGA}) measures how often a model maintains correct predictions with the presence of speech disfluencies.